FBB0/cpswarm/path_planning/swarm-functions/area_division/README.md

 # area_division
-This package is based on the area_division package from cpswarm (https://github.com/cpswarm/swarm_functions/tree/noetic-devel/area_division)
+This package is based on the area_division package from cpswarm (https://github.com/cpswarm/swarm_functions/tree/noetic-devel/area_division) and has been adapted by group 13 for RO47007 Multidisciplinary Project 2023-2024 of the TU Delft.

+This package was adapted by Felipe Bononi Bello (fbononibello@gmail.com).

 This package divides the available environment area among multiple robots in a swarm.